-2.8.1.
+1.8.1.
 Using the Sourcery CodeBench Lite Uninstaller on Microsoft Windows

 You should use the provided uninstaller to remove a Sourcery CodeBench Lite installation originally created by the graphical installer.
-Start the graphical uninstaller by invoking the Uninstall executable located in your installation directory, or use the uninstall shortcut created during installation.
+Start the graphical uninstaller by invoking uninstall.exe located in your installation directory, or use the uninstall shortcut created during installation.
 After the uninstaller starts, follow the on-screen dialogs to uninstall Sourcery CodeBench Lite.

-You can run the uninstaller in console mode, rather than using the graphical interface, by invoking the Uninstall executable found in your Sourcery CodeBench Lite installation directory with the -nosplash -install.console command-line option.
+You can run the uninstaller in console mode, rather than using the graphical interface, by invoking uninstallc.exe found in your Sourcery CodeBench Lite installation directory with the -nosplash -install.console command-line option.